Computer use by 5 to 15 year olds

 Under 13 years old will not be able to access any social networking sites.
 13 -16 year olds will need to complete a Social Networking - Parental Consent Form with their parent or guardian before they can access social networking sites.

-Further information about staying safe online can be found by selecting the headings below.
+Further information about staying safe online can be found in the headings below.

-- Opening emails or files from people you don't really know or trust can get you into trouble
+Opening emails or files from people you don't really know or trust can get you into trouble, they may contain nasty messages or viruses.

 - CBBC search